realfinder/UniversalPluginsFolders/plugins64+/mt/avsresize.md

     ```
 - nominal_luminance (default 100.0): nominal peak luminance in cd/m^2 for standard-dynamic range (SDR) systems (more info [here](https://github.com/sekrit-twc/zimg/blob/93f8504a67373d428158219eb3aca0455e4c20ca/src/zimg/api/zimg.h#L595))
 - approximate_gamma (default true): evaluating transfer functions at reduced precision
+- use_props (default true, if frame properties are supported, otherwise false) - whether to read and set frame properties

 The names of the frame properties that are read and set are: `_ChromaLocation, _ColorRange, _Matrix, _Transfer, _Primaries`, `_SARNum`, `_SARDen`.
 The frame properties read and set the corresponding numerical index of the parameters.
 For example: matrix `"709"` has numerical index `1` and the frame property have value of `1`.